Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/New-AzIntegrationAccountAgreement.md

 ```

 ## DESCRIPTION
-The **New-AzureRmIntegrationAccountAgreement** cmdlet creates an integration account agreement.
+The **New-AzIntegrationAccountAgreement** cmdlet creates an integration account agreement.
 This cmdlet returns an object that represents the integration account agreement.
 Specify the integration account name, resource group name, agreement name, type, partner name, partner qualifiers, and agreement content.
 Template parameter file values that you specify at the command line take precedence over template parameter values in a template parameter object.